๐Ÿ‘ถDevelopmental Psychology

 Bowlby's Attachment Theory

-• Attachment is biologically based—infants are evolutionarily programmed to seek proximity to caregivers for survival, and caregivers are primed to respond
+Bowlby proposed that attachment is biologically based.
+Infants are evolutionarily programmed to seek proximity to caregivers for survival, and caregivers are primed to respond.
+This isn't just a learned preference; it's an innate behavioral system shaped by natural selection.

-• Secure base describes how healthy attachment allows children to explore confidently, knowing they can return to their caregiver for comfort
+The concept of a secure base describes how healthy attachment works in practice: securely attached children explore their environment confidently, knowing they can return to their caregiver for comfort when stressed or frightened.

 Ainsworth's Strange Situation

-Compare: Bowlby vs. Ainsworth—Bowlby developed the theory of attachment (why it exists, how it works), while Ainsworth developed the research method to measure it.
-Expect the exam to test whether you know who contributed what.
+Compare: Bowlby vs. Ainsworth: Bowlby developed the theory of attachment (why it exists, how it works), while Ainsworth developed the research method to measure it.
+The exam often tests whether you know who contributed what.

 Biological Maturation: Nature Over Nurture

-This perspective emphasizes that development is primarily driven by genetic programming and biological timetables, with environment playing a minimal role in the sequence or timing of developmental milestones.
+This perspective emphasizes that development is primarily driven by genetic programming and biological timetables, with environment playing a supporting rather than directing role.

 Gesell's Maturational Theory

-Compare: Gesell vs. Vygotsky—these represent opposite ends of the nature-nurture spectrum.
-Gesell says wait for biological readiness; Vygotsky says provide scaffolding to accelerate development.
-This contrast is exam gold for nature vs. nurture questions.
+Compare: Gesell vs. Vygotsky: these represent opposite ends of the nature-nurture spectrum.
+Gesell says wait for biological readiness; Vygotsky says provide scaffolding to push development forward.
+This contrast is highly testable for nature vs. nurture questions.

 Quick Reference Table